LordkTk/Yolo-v3-train/README.md

 --focal loss: None;

---epoch_num: warm-up: 3, first-stage: 20.
+--epoch_num: warm-up: 5, first-stage: 95.

-The model gets an mAP of 50.2 on the test dataset of VOC 2012 (i get the test dataset by randomly dividing the full dataset to train and test parts, and the test part has 1000 imgs).
-The model's performance can be improved by adjusting parameters carefully, as well as adopting muiti-scale training and data augmentation.
+The model is trained on the VOC 2007+2012 trainval dataset and gets an mAP of 72.3 on the test dataset of VOC 2007.
+The model's performance can be improved by adjusting parameters carefully, as well as adopting other tricks such as muiti-scale training.
+Note that data augmentation is very important for good performance.

 ### Results: